-"According to the economic approach, a person decides to marry when the utility expected from marriage exceeds that expected from remaining or additional search for a more suitable mate.
+According to the economic approach, a person decides to marry when the utility expected from marriage exceeds that expected from remaining or additional search for a more suitable mate.
 Similarly, a married person terminates his (or her) marriage when the utility anticipated from becoming single or marring someone exceeds the loss in utility from separation, including losses due to physical separation from one's children, division of joint assets, legal fees, and so forth.
-Since many persons are looking for mates, a market in marriages can be said to exist."
+Since many persons are looking for mates, a market in marriages can be said to exist.
 (Becker (1976), p.10)

-When I myself was about to leave the U.S. after my stay there for 8 years, I happened to encounter Becker's article mentioned above.
-In fact, Bill, one of my American friends in Pittsburgh strongly recommended to read it, and sincerely wished to hear my personal reply.
-To tell the truth, the article sounded to me a thunderbolt from a clear sky.
+This article sounded to me a thunderbolt from a clear sky.
 Although I got married with a lovely girl a year before, any kind of pecuniary calculations over benefits and losses never crossed to my mind.
-In short, my marriage had noting to do with the Becker way of market thinking.
+My marriage had noting to do with the Becker way of market thinking.
 Besides, the change of my place of employment from an American university to a Japanese university resulted in a reduction of my yearly income by half.
 I was then in a mood to accept it: I did this because of my family obligation to old parents living in the land of the Rising Sun.
-It may be fair to say that Becker's market-oriented solution to the marriage problem constituted merely one of possible many solutions conceivable.
-I do think, however, that the young Sakai's non-economic solution was another possible solution in a cultural/historical perspective.

-1-3 Knight versus Friedman: Uzawa's Remark
+1-3.
+Knight versus Friedman: Uzawa's Remark